The Lord of the Rings: The Battle for Middle-earth II: Release and reception

-The game was released by Electronic Arts on March 2, 2006 for Windows and July 5, 2006 for Xbox 360.
+The game was initially released by Electronic Arts for Windows in North America on February 28, 2006, and in the United Kingdom on March 3.
+It received a port for Xbox 360 in North America on July 5, and in the United Kingdom on July 14.
 Electronic Arts released a Collector's Edition that includes a bonus DVD with supplemental high-definition media such as the full original music score; in-game cinematics and trailers; the documentary The Making of The Battle for Middle-earth II; and The Art of the Game, a gallery featuring hundreds of cinematic paintings and concept art created for the game.

 It was given generally favorable reviews, receiving an aggregated score of 84% at Metacritic for its Windows version.
 Praise focused on its successful integration of the Lord of the Rings franchise with the real-time strategy genre, while criticism targeted the game's unbalanced multiplayer mode.
 The Battle for Middle-earth II was given the Editor's Choice Award from IGN.
 At the end of its debut month of March 2006, The Battle for Middle-earth II reached fourth in a list of the month's best-selling PC games, while the Collector's Edition peaked at eighth place.
 In the second month after the game's release, The Battle for Middle-earth II was the 12th best-selling PC game, despite a 10% slump in overall game sales for that month.
 The game's computer version received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.